COVID-19: First Nations community guide on accessing additional supports

 - address immediate needs in the short term

-- $305 million for a new Indigenous Community Support Fund
+- $305 million for a new Indigenous Community Support Fund, which helps Indigenous communities prevent, prepare and respond to the coronavirus pandemic.

-While it is difficult to know exactly how, when or where COVID-19 might affect communities, it is important for all First Nations communities to be prepared by updating and testing their all-hazard/pandemic plans.
+While it is difficult to know exactly how, when or where COVID-19 might affect communities, it is important for all First Nations communities to be prepared by updating and testing their all-hazard and pandemic plans.

 A. Supports through the First Nation and Inuit Health Branch